12/21/04 Newsletter (below it are two previous newsletters on this issue):

 foundations and the way it brings Judaism out of the synagogue, elevating a

 mundane aspect of daily life.
-The ethical impact of kashrut is found most broadly
+The ethical impact of kashrut is found most

 in the simple idea that people, unlike animals, should not eat anything they